 Organisations are changing the way they are communicating.
 With audience preferences and requirements evolving and with the increasing demand to communicate more effectively but with fewer resources, finding new and exciting ways to increase engagement is at the top of many organisations’ lists.

 Finding new ideas to engage can seem challenging, however, it doesn’t have to be!
 Bringing together the perfect blend of physical and digital communications can do just that.
-By this, we mean much more than utilising different forms of communications together but combining digital and physical elements to create a seamless customer communication journey.
+By this, we mean much more than utilising different forms of communication together but combining digital and physical elements to create a seamless customer communication journey.

 This combined with the fact that consumers desire easily accessible and digestible information means that QR codes (quick response codes) could be the answer businesses are looking for.